csurface1/Testing/README.md

 Please edit this README.md to provide a detailed description of additional testing (manual and/or automated) that you would perform for this codebase.

 1) Make sure the port number is available for use.
 Many are restricted for general purpose or specific uses like email.
-2) Test if the server deals with multiple clients appropriately
+2) Test if the server deals with multiple clients appropriately by opening multiple clients and trying to establish a connection
-3) Test size of the input to make sure its appropriate for the problem
+3) Test size of the input to make sure its appropriate for the problem since buffers have a limit
-4) Test the input/output streams to make sure its appropriately passing information and flushing for the next input/output.